GoogleChrome/web.dev/src/site/content/en/learn/html/attributes/index.md

 While `style` is indeed a global attribute, using it is not recommended.
 Rather, define styles in a separate file or files.
 That said, the `style` attribute can come in handy during development to enable quick styling such as for testing purposes.
 Then take the
-‘solution' style and stick it in your linked [CSS](/learn/css/) file.
+'solution' style and stick it in your linked [CSS](/learn/css/) file.

 ### `tabindex`
 The `tabindex` attribute can be added to any element to enable it to receive focus.
 The `tabindex` value defines whether it